hongzhangblaze/CS854-F24/README.md

 * Explain the differences between related works.
 * Identify strengths and weaknesses of the required reading and propose directions of future research.

-*The slides for a presentation must be emailed to the instructor at least 24 hours before the corresponding class.*
+***Note: ** The slides for a presentation must be emailed to the instructor at least 24 hours before the corresponding class (in \*.pptx format).
+Do not just re-use slides provided by the paper authors.
+You may borrow, with attribution, figures, and animations, but your slides should be created independently.*

 ### Lecture Summaries